Why the Emerald Cut Diamond Engagement Remains The Most Famous Engagement Ring Ever

-There is an endless list of famous diamond engagement rings that have inspired brides to sport similar looks, but not one has endured quite like Grace Kelly’s.
+There is an endless list of famous celebrity engagement rings that have inspired brides to sport similar looks, but not one has endured quite like Grace Kelly’s.

-Find out more about some of the most famous rings influenced by Kelly’s stunner.
+Find out more about some of the most famous diamond rings influenced by Grace Kelly’s engagement ring.

 Taylor called the ring, “my ice-skating rink.”

 On March 22, 1958, Taylor’s marriage tragically ended when Todd was killed in a plane crash.
-Heartbroken, the star continued to wear the ring for years after.
+Heartbroken, the star continued to wear the diamond engagement ring for years after.

 The giant jewel was sold at Sotheby’s in the Lady Blue Eyes: Property of Barbara and Frank Sinatra sale on December 4, 2018.
 Experts who analyzed the stone reported it was best of the Best, which, in gemological terms, translates to D Color, VVS1 Clarity, Type IIa.
 It sold for $1,695,000.

-When Jay-Z finally and famously “put a ring on it” (”it” being Beyoncé’s finger), the gem was a giant emerald-cut diamond set in a micro pave split shank ring by Lorraine Schwartz.
-Its openwork split shank could easily be interpreted as a modern spin on the tapered baguette side stones in Grace Kelly’s jewel.
+When Jay-Z finally and famously “put a ring on it,” Beyonce’s engagement ring was a giant emerald-cut diamond set in a micro pave split shank ring by Lorraine Schwartz.
+Its openwork split shank could easily be interpreted as a modern spin on the tapered baguette diamond side stones in Grace Kelly’s jewel.

 Experts have estimated that the stone in Queen Bey’s ring weighs anywhere from 18 to 24 carats.
 And the price was most likely in the stratosphere of over a million.

-After years of saying he would never get married again, George Clooney surprised his fans when he proposed to human rights lawyer Amal Alamuddin in 2014 with an emerald-cut diamond ring flanked by tapered baguettes—the exact style of Grace Kelly’s jewel.
+After years of saying he would never get married again, George Clooney surprised his fans when he proposed to human rights lawyer Amal Alamuddin in 2014 with an emerald-cut diamond ring flanked by tapered baguette diamonds—the exact style of Grace Kelly’s diamond jewel.

-While the ring’s designer has never been revealed, it has been reported that George, himself, was involved in its creation.
-For such a classic ring, this probably means that the actor participated in selecting details such as the center stone.
+While the diamond ring designer has never been revealed, it has been reported that George, himself, was involved in its creation.
+For such a classic diamond engagement ring, this probably means that the actor participated in selecting details such as the center stone.
 And it goes without saying that he did well.

-From the picture alone, it’s clear that Alamuddin’s stone is stunning; its carat weight is believed to be somewhere in the seven to ten range.
+From the picture alone, it’s clear that Amal Clooney’s engagement ring is stunning; its carat weight is believed to be somewhere in the seven to ten range.

 On March 9, 2019, the emerald-cut diamond catapulted back into headline engagement ring news when Jennifer Lopez received one from Alex Rodriguez.
-The couple’s proposal photos included a close-up shot of the ring that has tapered baguettes flanking the center stone.
+The couple’s proposal photos included a close-up shot of the Jennifer Lopez’s engagement ring that has tapered baguettes flanking the center stone.